Construction Rating: | starstarstarstarstar |

 Brief:

 Don is such a nice guy.
-Avast, me proud beauty!
-Blimey!
-Aye aye!
-Blimey!
-I fouled up t' first kit he gave me t' beta test years ago, gluin' t' rudders on backward.
+Arrr!
+I fouled up t' first kit he gave me t' beta test years ago, ya bilge rat, gluin' t' rudders on backward.

 has once again provided another for me t' beta test.
-Avast!
-Blimey!
+Ya scallywag!
 Success!
-Blimey!
 T' newer design is almost addlepate proof.
-Ya scallywag!
-Blimey!
-Begad!
-Blimey!
+Avast, me proud beauty!
+Avast, me proud beauty!
 He won't admit it,

 Construction:

 T' balsa nose cone is top quality and very smooth.
 Aye aye!
+Blimey!
 A BT-20 tube is used for t' body and a sheet o' water slide decals

 the lower wing.
+Glue t' nose cone and launch lug onto t' body tube and you're done!
 Blimey!
-Glue t' nose cone and launch lug onto t' body tube and you're done!
 T' motor is ejected so the

 Finishing:

 balsa sheet.
+Avast, me proud beauty!
 I sprayed t' entire model with a very light coat o' Kilz t' seal off t' glue and provide a solid base

 Construction Rating: 5 out o' 5